You want smart political talk without the meltdowns?

 He deserves to be punished.

-He deserves to have to be accountable for these allegations, if in fact they're proven to be true.
+He deserves to have to be accountable for these allegations if in fact they're proven to be true.

-And I don't think that these many people would be coming out with these charges unless something was was going on there.
+And I don't think that these many people would be coming out with these charges unless something was going on there.

 And what about the money?